 Administrative (Non-Clinical) Policy

-This administrative policy applies to the operations and staff of the University of Wisconsin Hospitals and
+This administrative policy applies to the operations and staff of University of Wisconsin Hospital and

-Clinics Authority (UWHCA) as integrated effective July 1, 2015, including the legacy operations and
+Clinics Authority as integrated effective July 1, 2015, including the legacy operations and staff of

-staff of University of Wisconsin Hospital and Clinics (UWHC) and University of Wisconsin Medical
+University of Wisconsin Hospital and Clinics and University (UWHC) and University of Wisconsin